Sania Nishtar: Medicine

-After several years as a Cardiologist at the Pakistan Institute of Medical Sciences, Sania Nishtar founded Heartfile in 1999, which has grown from a health information-focused NGO to a health policy think tank, focused on health systems issues.
+After several years as a cardiologist at the Pakistan Institute of Medical Sciences, Nishtar founded Heartfile in 1999, which has grown from a health information-focused NGO to a health policy think tank, focused on health systems issues.

 In 2007, Nishtar founded Heartfile Health Financing, a program to protect poor patients from medical impoverishment.

 The program is a 2008, 2012, and 2013 Commitment of the Clinton Global Initiative.
 She also founded Pakistan's Health Policy Forum, a civil society policy platform for health experts that has garnered contributions from prominent global health advocates including Seth Berkley, Sir George Alleyne, Mark Dybul, and Naresh Trehan, in addition to many others.

+Dr Sania Nishtar was also the chair person of the Benazir Income support Program and ehsaas Program during the government of PTI.